ethereum/ethereum-org-website/src/content/upgrades/merge/index.md

 Not completing the above items in time for The Merge will result in your node appearing to be "offline" until both layers are synced and authenticated.

-Node operators can also check out the [Merge Readiness Checklist](https://launchpad.ethereum.org/en/merge-readiness/) on the Staking Launchpad for more information, as much of the details apply to all node operators.
+Node operators can also check out the [Merge Readiness Checklist](https://launchpad.ethereum.org/en/merge-readiness/) on the Staking Launchpad for more information, as many of the details apply to all node operators.
 </ExpandableCard>

 <ExpandableCard